Bash-Studio/bashplate/README.md

 <br>
 main changes have to be in **img** folder

-Join our Discord server for support !()[../discord.png]<br>
+Join our Discord server for support<br>
+!()[../discord.png]<br>
 <hr>
 COPYRIGHT TO BASH-CODERS